emwap/signature-paper/paper.md

 \todo{Clarify what you mean by "parametric" and "change together with the generated code".}
 A wrapper is typically not parametric and has to change together with the generate code.
 Thus it becomes a maintenece burden.
 Also, the wrapper code is a separate function and can not be optimized together with the generated code.

-The `Signature` language combinators are applied before optimization and code generation and the wrapper code fuses with the function.
+In contrast, the `Signature` language combinators are applied before optimization and code generation, and the wrapper code fuses with the function.

 For example, let's consider the `scProd`{.haskell} function again.
 In earlier versions it suffered from two problems.